rjseymour66/rjseymour66.github.io/content/en/docs/linux/search-analyze-text.md

 ### tee

-- Keep copy of command output to STDIN and view it
+- Keep copy of command output to send to STDIN and view in STDOUT
 - Based on a tee pipe fitting--the water flow is sent in multiple directions
   - You can save output to a file _and_ view it in STDOUT